Where I Seek Refuge

 “[Glimmers] refer to micro-moments of connection, safety, and positive engagement that can shift our nervous system’s response from defense to calm.
 These experiences activate the social engagement system, fostering feelings of safety, trust, and well-being.
 Glimmers can be both subtle and profound, and they play a pivotal role in our overall emotional and physical wellness.”

 “Glimmers” are basically the opposite of “triggers.”
-And so, today, May 8, I made it a priority to pay attention to the inevitable “glimmers” that come in motherhood in an effort to lessen the blow of tomorrow’s difficult day: my brother’s death anniversary.
+And so, today, May 8, I made it a priority to practice vigilance and scoop up the inevitable “glimmers” that would likely come that day—during just another day of mothering my kids—before tomorrow’s sure-to-be challenging day: my brother’s death anniversary.

 Instinctually, I ran to one of my preferred sanctuaries: the art museum downtown.
 The visit was my two- and four-year-old daughters’ first trip ever to an art gallery, and, miraculously, it was a near-perfect experience.